Robert F. Kennedy Bridge: Harlem River lift bridge (NY 900G)

 The lift span is 55 ft above mean high water in the "closed" position, but can be raised to 135 ft.
 The movable section is suspended by a total of 96 wire ropes, which are wrapped around pulleys with 15 ft diameters.
 These pulleys, in turn, are powered by four motors that can operate at 200 hp.

-Major intersections
+Exit list

-NY 900G is officially maintained as a north-south route, despite its largely east-west progression.
+NY 900G is officially maintained as a north–south route, despite its largely east-west progression.

 Bronx Kill crossing (I-278)

 The Bronx Kill span is a truss bridge that connects the Bronx with Randalls Island.
 It carries eight lanes of I-278, as well as two sidewalks, one on each side.
 The span connects to Major Deegan Expressway (I-87) and the Bruckner Expressway (I-278) in Mott Haven, Bronx.
 It originally connected to the intersection of East 134th Street and Cypress Avenue, a site now occupied by the interchange between I-87 and I-278.
 The truss span was designed by consulting engineers Ash-Howard-Needles and Tammen.

 The Bronx Kill span contains three main truss crossings, which are fixed spans because the Bronx Kill is not used by regular boat traffic.
 The main truss span across the Bronx Kill is 383 ft long, while the approaches are a combined 1,217 ft.
 The total length of the bridge is 1,600 ft.
 The truss span is 55 ft above mean high water.